DRONEOA/DroneOA_ROS/doc/FGM_Plan_Checklist.md

     - Basic form: <https://www.sciencedirect.com/science/article/abs/pii/S0921889012000838>
     - An improved FGM can be found at <https://www.computer.org/csdl/proceedings-article/irc/2017/07926547/12OmNAXxXdZ.> Specifically, this method provides angular and linear velocity in addition to heading angle given by FGM
     - Another improved FGM is presented at <https://ieeexplore.ieee.org/abstract/document/8014220.> This method eliminates two drawbacks from the original FGM: extension of the path which sometimes happens unnecessarily, and small differences between the gap sizes
-  - Possible parallel development: (e.g. maybe fake out some data using unittest) Probably no
+  - Possible parallel development: (e.g. maybe fake out some data using unittest) Hard to do
   - Convert algo. results to instruction for drone
     - Possible PID utility
     - Perhaps using gain/weight?